-The camera's flash and all sounds must be turned off before use in the library.
-Tripods, lighting enhancements, and scanners (both flatbed and hand-held) are not permitted.
-At the discretion of the reference librarian these items can be used under direct supervision on an appointment basis.
+The camera's flash and all sound effects must be turned off.
+Tripods, selfie-sticks, lighting enhancements, scanners (both flatbed and hand-held), and other related equipment are not permitted.
+At the discretion of a reference librarian, however, these items can be used under direct supervision on an appointment basis.
 There is a $45.00 per hour set-up and supervisory fee.
 If you would like to schedule an appointment, please review our policy and contact our reference department at 617-646-0532 or email@example.com.

 Any requests to take photographs, in the reading room or by appointment, may be denied if doing so jeopardizes the safety of our collections or is otherwise disruptive.

 We urge researchers, if possible, to bring personal notes in electronic form on a laptop or tablet.
 Researchers are not allowed to bring notebooks, folders, pens, or loose-leaf notepaper into the library.
 If a researcher requires the use of personal notes written on paper, the Reader Services staff will copy up to 20 pages onto MHS-approved paper for use in the library.

 MHS provides lined and blank notepaper, index cards, pencils, and magnifying glasses for use in the library.
 A reader services staff member will inspect researchers’ notes upon their exiting the reading room.

 Researchers requiring additional equipment to enhance the accessibility of manuscript materials (e.g., readers, more powerful magnifiers) should speak to a reference librarian prior to their visit to have the equipment approved for use in the library.